andrewsunglaekim/advanced_git_workshop/readme.md

 ## Bisection

-The first git command we'll dive into today is `git bisect`.
+There's been lots of times where we implement a feature, we think it's solid and nothing can go wrong with it.
+Then we continue on the project, 4 or 5 more features later, initial feature we've implemented breaks, but have no idea which feature let alone a commit that broke the code.
+It would be really difficult to pin point which commit breaks the code.
+Enter `git bisect`.

 Through git logs we can see that commit histories are linear and "sorted" in terms of sequence of changes.

 Git leverages [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) and user input to help identify bad commits through `git bisect`.
+Let's see how it works.

-In order to "bisect" your code.
-You start with a simple command:
+In order to "bisect" our code.
+We start with a simple command:

 ```bash
 $ git bisect start
 ```

-This will enter your git environment into "BISECTING" mode.
-If at any point you want to leave, run `$ git bisect reset`.
+This will enter our git environment into "BISECTING" mode.
+If at any point we want to leave, run `$ git bisect reset`.

 The next thing that bisect expects is 2 commit sha's.
 One sha where we know our code base is "correct" and another sha where we know our code base has a bug.
-The arguments to the following commands are git sha's of a commit history.
+Example:

 ```bash
 $ git bisect good bc08081
 $ git bisect bad b6a0692
 ```

+> The arguments to the following commands are git sha's of a commit history.

 Now that git bisect knows a known good starting point and an end point, it will start stepping us through commits between the good and bad commits in a binary search fashion.

 It'll start at the midway point.
 It will checkout to the commit that lies as close to the middle between the good and bad commits.
-It then expect a response between:
+It then expects a response between:

 - `$ git bisect good`
 - `$ git bisect bad`